How we inspect and prosecute

 How to appeal against a decision

 If your licence application is refused, you are able to request a review of your case before submitting a full appeal.
-You can provide further information to correct any factual errors that you believe the GLA has made when making its decision.
+You can provide further information to correct any factual errors that you believe the GLAA has made when making its decision.
 This must be made within 10 days.
 This only applies to licence refusals and not licence revocations where a full appeal must be made.
 Read our appeals page for further information.

 Find out more...